-Gossamer Gear introduced an entirely new backpack this year called the Kumo 36 Superlight backpack, which I’ve fallen head over heals in love with and use as a day hiking backpack.
-Weighing just 14.6 ounces (or 16.6 ounces including a SitLight foam pad), it’s a fully featured ultralight backpack that can be used for overnight trips, but is on the small side in terms or capacity at 36 L / 2200 cubic inches total, with 28 L / 1700 cubic inches of covered capacity and the 500 cubic inches in pockets.
+Gossamer Gear introduced an entirely new backpack this year called the Kumo 36 Superlight backpack, which I’ve fallen head over heels in love with and use as a day hiking backpack.
+Weighing just 14.6 ounces (or 16.6 ounces including a SitLight foam pad), it’s a fully-featured ultralight backpack that can be used for overnight trips, but is on the small side in terms of capacity at 36 L / 2200 cubic inches total, with 28 L / 1700 cubic inches of covered capacity and the 500 cubic inches in pockets.

 While I prefer the extra capacity of the new Gossamer Gear Gorilla backpack for overnights and multi-day trips, the Kumo is large enough for me to pack all of the Oh Shit! gear (see Day Hikers’ 10 Essentials Guide) I bring for my more adventuresome day hikes and trail maintenance work trips in the White Mountains.
 I also use it around town and for air travel because it’s perfectly sized for riding the subway and airplane travel.
 It also sails through TSA machines because it doesn’t have an internal aluminum stay.

 If you’re familiar with Gossamer Gear packs, the Kumo, which is Japanese for “cloud,” is basically a more durable Murmur, with the same dimensions (22″ x 11″ x 4.5″) and several notable enhancements including a wider replaceable/removable hip belt, a zippered top pocket, a beefier sternum strap system and a rakishly cut front mesh pocket like the one on the Gossamer Gear Minimalist pack.
 The latter provides no extra functionality whatsoever, but it’s cool.